WalletScrutiny/WalletScrutinyCom/_android/com.enjin.mobile.wallet.md

 > safety of your crypto wallet."

 looks very advanced, the list of features is tremendous. also an old player:

-"ABOUT ENJIN
+> ABOUT ENJIN<br>
-Founded in 2009 and based in Singapore, Enjin offers an ecosystem of integrated, user-first blockchain products that enable anyone to easily manage, explore, distribute, and integrate blockchain-based assets."
+  Founded in 2009 and based in Singapore, Enjin offers an ecosystem of integrated, user-first blockchain products that enable anyone to easily manage, explore, distribute, and integrate blockchain-based assets.

 on their main page, they advertise advanced securing techniques amongst which are:

-- "An extensive independent security audit and penetration test found no security issues." (with ability to read the [report](https://cdn.enjin.io/files/pdfs/enjin-wallet-security-audit.pdf))
-- "Custom ARM instructions ensure that sensitive data is instantly deleted from your phone's memory."
+> * Custom ARM instructions ensure that sensitive data is instantly deleted from
+    your phone's memory.
-- "Enjin Keyboard.
-Built from scratch to protect you from any form of data sniffing or keyloggers."
+> * Enjin Keyboard.
+Built from scratch to protect you from any form of data
+    sniffing or keyloggers.